OSPREY PHOTOGRAPHY FROM A BOAT – 1850 SEK per person with a min. of 2 participants – 2220 SEK for a single booking (English/Swedish speaking guide)

 - Take action shots of these impressive birds

 - Usually several birds show up allowing for a lot of variation in photo opportunities

 The boat lifts its anchor shortly after sunrise.
 This is when the birds are active, the light conditions are at their best and there aren’t many other boats on the lake yet.

 Numerous osprey pairs breed on Lake Mälaren and its archipelago.
-Between April and mid-September they spend their time living on their breeding grounds and catching fish.
 Six to eight birds usually come close to the boat, eagerly welcoming the easy meals that are in store for them.
 Several white-tailed eagle pairs also breed in the area and one pair in particular is regularly seen competing with the ospreys.

 Once the birds have decided to go for a fish, everything happens fast.
 Make sure you are prepared and ready.
 Observe the birds closely as they approach and have your camera ready.
 The more alert you are, the better your pictures will be.